 Louis XVI would spend a lot of his time in Versailles until the court would leave for Paris in 1789, where Louis XVI and Marie-Antionette would be executed along with over 1200 others at Place de la Concorde during the Reign of Terror.

-It was hard to imagine that such horrific events took place at this spot while standing with my girlie and watching the sun set.
+It was hard to imagine that such horrific events happened at Place de la Concorde while standing with my girlie and watching the sunset.

 Back to Versailles.